-The company's parent undertaking is the Royal College of Nursing "RCN" of the United Kingdom, whose principal place of business is 20 Cavendish Square, London W1G ORN.
-The results of the company are included in the consolidated financial statements of the Royal College of Nursing of the United Kingdom which are available from the above address.
-The RCN is the only company to consolidate RCN Publishing Company Limited's financial statements.
+The company's parent undertaking is the RCN, whose principal place of business is 20 Cavendish Square, London W1G 0RN.
+The results of the company are included in the consolidated financial statements of the RCN which are available from the above address.
+The RCN is the only company to consolidate RCNi's financial statements.